AlexRedisson18/Form-generator/README.md

 ### Usage

 Create class with required fields
-Then create inctance of the class with attributes
+Then create inctance of the class with attributes.

 ```ruby
 User = Struct.new(:name, :job)